devtut/generate/docs/algorithm/check-if-a-tree-is-bst-or-not.md

 ---
-metaTitle: "Algorithm - Check if a tree is BST or not"
+title: "Algorithm - Check if a tree is BST or not"
 description: "Algorithm to check if a given binary tree is BST, If a given input tree follows Binary search tree property or not"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Check if a tree is BST or not

 ## Algorithm to check if a given binary tree is BST

 A binary tree is BST if it satisfies any one of the following condition: